Han Solo or Luke Skywalker?

 more Observations at creativejamie.com/category/observations/

-Posted on June 28, 2011, in movie reviews, observations and tagged Captain America, darth vader, han solo, luke skywalker, Star Wars, star wars original trilogy, star wars trilogy, super hero, swiss army knife, the punisher.
+Posted on June 28, 2011, in movie review, observations and tagged Captain America, darth vader, han solo, luke skywalker, Star Wars, star wars original trilogy, star wars trilogy, super hero, swiss army knife, the punisher.
 Bookmark the permalink.
 3 Comments.